kazblacktopp/Omnifood-Project/README.md

-# HTML and CSS Project 4: Components and Layout Patterns
+# Omnifood Project - A ready-made food subscription service website

-A series of webpage components coded with HTML and CSS.
+A single-page ready-made food subscription service website coded with HTML and CSS.